swift-developer-tools/swift-libgit2/Sources/SwiftLibgit2/SwiftLibgit2.docc/Annotated-Commit.md

 # Annotated Commit

-A commit that contains information about how it was resolved.
+A commit containing information about how it was resolved.

 ## Topics